Professor Pivot answers your electric bike technical questions…

 On the other hand, Nickel-Cadmium (NiCd) batteries are rated at a 1-Hour discharge rate, so although the stated capacity of a NiCd battery might only be half that of a lead/acid battery, performance on an electric bike will be much the same.
 Nickel-Metal Hydride batteries (NiMH) are measured at the 5-Hour rate, so their performance tends to be somewhere between the two.

-The capacities of typical bike batteries vary from Powabyke’s 504 watt/hour giant (36 volts x 14 amp/hours) to the tiny 84 watt/hour pack on the early SRAM Sparc kit.
+The default capcity for an electric bike battery in 2015 is 360Wh (36 volts x 10 amp/hours), but capacities are gradually increasing.
+In the past they have varied widely, from Powabyke’s 504 watt/hour giant (36 volts x 14 amp/hours) to the tiny 84 watt/hour pack on the early SRAM Sparc kit.

 It’s best to choose a package that will provide twice your normal daily mileage.
 It’s difficult to guess the mileage from the watt/hour capacity, because actual performance depends on the bike and motor efficiency, battery type, road conditions, and your weight and level of fitness.

 We measure overall efficiency by dividing the watt/hours used by the battery charger by the mileage achieved, giving a figure of watt/hours per mile.
 This varies according to the terrain, the weight and riding style of the rider and the type of battery and charger, but our figures are measured in exactly the same way for each test, so they should be comparable, bike against bike.
 The best we’ve seen is 8 watt/hours per mile, and the worst is 32… Typically, an electric bike will consume 10 – 20 watt/hours per mile.
 So a big battery like the Powabyke’s will give a range of between 15 miles (doing all the work in quite hilly terrain) and 50 miles (a joint effort in flat terrain).
 This is fine for most uses, although it’s a big, heavy battery.
-As a general rule, medium-sized NiMH batteries on lightweight bikes give the best results: the Giant Twist runs for more than 20 miles on a 156Wh battery, and the faster Ezee Sprint more than 25 miles on a 324Wh battery.
-Small units, such as the Panasonic WiLL, give a maximum range of 5 – 10 miles.
+A typical 360Wh Li-ion battery should give a range of about 25 miles.

 With the exception of the Canadian BionX, the answer is generally NO. Taking into account wind-resistance, road friction and so on, there’s surprisingly little energy left over for recharging the battery, even before generator and battery losses are taken into account.
 In most systems the motor coasts when you ride downhill, but those that don’t (mainly electric scooters) are capable of putting back only 15% of the power absorbed climbing the hill.
 Regenerative systems do have their advantages though – mainly in reducing brake wear and over-heating.

 But NiMH is now rare, because 95% of modern electric bikes come with Lithium-ion (Li-ion) batteries.
-These are more weight-efficient than the other types, and are supposed to have a longer life, but can do some odd things.
-Charging and discharging must be carefully controlled to prevent the cells going into terminal meltdown, so either the charger, the batteery or both will bepacked with electronics.
-Fires are now rare(!), but initial hopes that costs would tumble proved unfounded, and these batteries are currently very expensive.
-Cheaper ones abound, but their life can be very limited.
+These are more weight-efficient than the other types, and are very sensitive to abuse, and have a much shorter life even if looked after with great care.
+Charging and discharging must be carefully controlled to prevent the cells going into terminal meltdown, so either the charger, the battery or both will be packed with electronics.
+Fires are now rare(!), but initial hopes that costs would tumble proved unfounded, and these batteries are still expensive.
+Cheaper brands abound, but their life can be very limited.
 Despite these problems, the Li-ion has become the default battery.
 Lithium-ion Polymer (usually called Li-pol) doesn’t really offer any performance advantage in terms of weight or range of Li-ion, but it’s safer and can be moulded into interesting shapes.
-No-one really knows what the life of the Li-ion battery will be, but early signs are not good.
+The life of Li-ion batteries is gradually improving, but you’re still doing well to see four years.